Cadienvan/soft-delete-migrator/README.md

 When talking about a `master` database, we mean the database containing the table where the soft deleted rows will be migrated from.
 When talking about a `slave` database, we mean the database containing the table where the soft deleted rows will be migrated to.
 The `slave` database is optional.
-If not given, the library will create a table with the same name as the master table but with the `_` suffix and the given/default schema.
+If not given, the library will create a table with the same name as the master table but with the `_` prefix and the given/default schema.
 When talking about `migrateCondition`, we mean the condition to apply to the query to select the rows to migrate.
 This condition will be applied while running the following query (An example of what the library does internally):
 ```sql